Shant1R/Shant_IIITB/README.md

 - Now even if the the input of the clock is glitching, we attain a stable output.
 - **NOTE** --> We need to initailise the flops, else the combinational circuits gives a garbage value.
 For this purpose we have reset and set pins.
+They can be asynchoronous and synchronous.

+We discuss how to design a flop with asynchornous reset.